philipHinch/my-foods-app/README.md

 This is not your typical recipe app.

 My Foods will help you to look for your next delicious meal!
-Search your meals based on their category or the country of provenience.
+Search your meals based on their category or their country of provenience.

 The search page will allow you to search meals by their name.